Children Can't Be Automatically Declared Foreigners Merely Because Parent Was Declared Foreigner: Gauhati High Court

 The counsel for the petitioner submitted that the petitioner could prove her case with cogent evidence and that in the absence of any rebuttal evidence, the Tribunal ought to have accepted the said proof and held her to be an Indian citizen.
 In this regard, reliance was placed on the documentary evidence including voters' lists, NRC data and other documents to establish linkage with her projected father.

-Per contra, the Standing Counsel for the State submitted that a proceeding under the Foreigners Act, 1946 relates to determination as to whether the proceedee is a foreigner or not and the burden of proving citizenship rests absolutely upon the proceedee under Section 9 of the Act.
+The Standing Counsel for the State however submitted that a proceeding under the Foreigners Act, 1946 relates to determination as to whether the proceedee is a foreigner or not and the burden of proving citizenship rests absolutely upon the proceedee under Section 9 of the Act.
 It was contended that the petitioner failed to discharge the said burden, as no credible linkage could be established with the projected father.
 It was further submitted that the certificate issued by the Gaon Panchayat, by no means, could be treated as proof of citizenship and that the written statement lacked necessary details.

 On consideration, the High Court reiterated, “the burden of proof that a proceedee is an Indian citizen is always on the said proceedee and never shifts.”